IV:07:13 Classification-Compensation Plan and Pay Administration for Basic Occupations (Clerical and Supporting Types)

 A. MTSU Responsibility for Maintenance of the Classification Plan

 Maintenance of the TBR Plan occurs on a decentralized basis with each TBR institution having responsibility for maintaining the daily operation of its plan.
 Internal procedures for processing classification, job evaluation, and job audit requests received from departments at MTSU are the responsibility of the Human Resource Office.
-Changes to the Plan not requiring TBR approval such as classifications, reclassifications, and job evaluations for allocation of positions to classes already established in the TBR overall plan shall be accomplished following studies and recommendations made by Human Resource Services.
-However, for establishment of a new permanent classification in the title overall TBR plan or for any revision of an established classification skill level, TBR system approval shall be required.
+Changes to the Plan not requiring TBR approval such as classifications, reclassifications, and job evaluations for allocation of positions to classes shall be accomplished following studies and recommendations made by the Office of Human Resource Services.

 B. Class Specifications

 Each individual position in the Classification Plan has been allocated to an established class.
 Each class has an established Class Specification.
 These Class Specifications are not to be confused with "job" or "position" descriptions or “job functions questionnaire” that are a description of an individual position.
 A Class Specification is a description of a class of positions that may include several individual positions, i.e., the class of positions of Secretary.